This Greek Tabouli recipe has a low-fat creamy Tzatziki dressing and is loved by all at summer potlucks.

 - 1/4 tsp. salt

 - 1 cup Greek yogurt

 - 1/3 cup chopped dill

 - In a large saucepan, combine the bulgur, water, and salt.
 Bring to a boil and simmer 10-12 minutes, or until tender.

 - Drain.
 Rinse with cold water gently to cool faster.

-(If making ahead, don't salt and pepper to taste at the end.
+(If making ahead, don’t salt and pepper to taste at the end.
 Cover and refrigerate.
 Taste.
-Add salt and pepper and a bit more olive oil or some water to moisten if the grains of sucked up a lot of the dressing).
+Add salt and pepper and a bit more olive oil or some water to moisten if the grains have sucked up a lot of the dressing).